masete/masete/README.md

 I am passionate about creating and contributing to solutions that make the world a better place, building communities and advocating for open source.

-Some tools in my kit include Python(Flask), JS(ReactJs), Git,Documentation , HTML5 and CSS.
+Some tools in my kit include Python(Flask, Plotly-Dash), JS(ReactJs), Git,Documentation , HTML5 and CSS.

 Here are some ideas to get you started: